czhangy/UCLA-CS-Electives/Tech-Breadth/MGMT-170/notes.md

     - Pay rate < accrual rate: negative amortization
   - Constant Payment Mortgage: when each monthly payment is the same, the loan will be fully amortizing, partially amortizing, interest only, or negative amortizing
     - Designed for the total payment (interest + principal) to be constant
+      - Results in the payment consisting of mostly interest at the beginning and mostly principal towards the end
+      - Quadratic in balances
     - Fully amortizing, constant payment mortgage is designed for a FV of 0
+    - Partially amortizing loans amortize down to a given payment at the loan's maturity date
     - Interest only, constant payment mortgage would be designed for a FV of the negative of the initial principal amount
       - Allows for the affording of a bigger loan
     - Negative amortizing: principal balance grows
   - Constant Amortization Mortgage: when each payment includes a fixed amount of principal repayment, with the monthly payment and interest amounts declining
     - Designed for the principal payment to be constant
+      - Total payment varies as interest declines over time
+      - Linear in balances
     - Very rare because of the high payments early in the loan
     - Less total interest payment over the lifespan of the loan
+  - Effective Annual Interest Rate: calculation that considers all loan fees, points, and costs and any prepayment penalties actually paid, and is therefore affected by the amount of time the loan is held until repayment

+## Lecture 4: Fixed and Adjustable Rate Mortgages

+- Fixed Rate Mortgages
   - Reverse Annuity Mortgage: the lender sends fixed monthly checks to the borrower who must pay the accumulated principal and accrued interest on the maturity date
   - Loan Fees and Costs: origination fees (for loan underwriting and processing), appraisal and credit report
     - Loan fees and points increase the lender's yield